 In all cases where physical intervention occurs the incident and subsequent actions should be documented and reported.
 This should include written and signed accounts of all those involved, including the pupil/student.
-The parents/carers legislation and describes the context in which it is appropriate to use physical intervention
+The parents/carers should be informed on the same day.

-- regularly acquaint staff with policy and guidance - ensure that staff are provided with appropriate training and support - has an agreed policy for when and how physical interventions should be recorded and reported, which allows for incidents to be tracked and monitored use physical intervention as a form of punishment
+has an agreed policy for when and how physical interventions should be recorded and reported, which allows for incidents to be tracked and monitored use physical intervention as a form of punishment